Saturday, March 31, 2018

 is among the collection of the NEERHS Library.

-1911-1912 - Tower wagon used to run the messenger wire (telephone) and
+1911-1912 - The tower wagon used to run the messenger wire (telephone) and

 trolley wire along the right-of-way.
 This work was done in advance of the

 rails and crossties being placed.
 O.R.
-Cummings 1967 book,
+Cummings'1967 book,

 "Maine's Fast Electric Railroad: Portland-Lewiston Interurban."